aau-claaudia/ailab-docs/docs/additional-guides/download-images-from-ngc.md

 ![Screenshot of NGC TensorFlow page](/assets/img/ngc-tf-detail.png)

-This copies a link to the container which we will use in the following example.
+This copies a link to the image which we will use in the following example.

 !!! example

-    We need to use Singularity to download the container and in order to run Singularity, we must run it through the Slurm queueing system using the command `srun`.
+    We need to use Singularity to download the image and in order to run Singularity, we must run it through the Slurm queueing system using the command `srun`.

-    To download the container to your AI Student Cloud instance paste the url to the image like so:
+    To download the image to your AI Lab instance paste the url to the image like so:

     `srun --mem 40G singularity pull docker://nvcr.io/nvidia/tensorflow:24.03-tf2-py3`

-    NOTE: The container could take ~20 minutes to download.
+    NOTE: The image could take ~20 minutes to download.

     The above example consists of the following parts: